awsdocs/amazon-sagemaker-developer-guide/doc_source/API_CreateNotebookInstance.md

 Required: Yes

  ** [RoleArn](#API_CreateNotebookInstance_RequestSyntax) **   <a name="SageMaker-CreateNotebookInstance-request-RoleArn"></a>
  When you send any requests to AWS resources from the notebook instance, Amazon SageMaker assumes this role to perform tasks on your behalf\.
 You must grant this role necessary permissions so Amazon SageMaker can perform these tasks\.
 The policy must allow the Amazon SageMaker service principal \(sagemaker\.amazonaws\.com\) permissions to assume this role\.
-For more information, see [Amazon SageMaker Roles](http://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html)\.
+For more information, see [Amazon SageMaker Roles](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html)\.
+To be able to pass this role to Amazon SageMaker, the caller of this API must have the `iam:PassRole` permission\.
 Type: String
 Length Constraints: Minimum length of 20\.
 Maximum length of 2048\.
 Pattern: `^arn:aws[a-z\-]*:iam::\d{12}:role/?[a-zA-Z_0-9+=,.@\-_/]+$`